Supply Chain in Society

 Walking events are held to promote employee health and communication.

-In the future, we aim to have each operating company and subcontractors participate in the event, with the goal of holding the event on a group-wide basis.
+Currently, the event is only open to JESHD employees, but in the future, we aim to have each operating company and subcontractors participate in the event, with the goal of holding the event on a group-wide basis.

 Health promotion support for subcontractors, suppliers, etc.